Actindo-AG/Documentation/DataHub/UserInterface/01a_Dashboards.md

 ![Confirm tab deletion](../../Assets/Screenshots/DataHub/Overview/ConfirmTabDeletion.png "[Confirm tab deletion]")

 - [CANCEL]
   Click this button to cancel deleting the selected tab.
-The *Confirm Tab Deletion* window is closed.
+The *Confirm tab deletion* window is closed.

 - [ACCEPT]
   Click this button to delete the selected tab.
-The *Confirm Tab Deletion* window is closed.
+The *Confirm tab deletion* window is closed.
 The tab and its dashlets are deleted.